Jessy’s New Look with 5000 Hairs

 Jessy first contacted us in November 2017 after several years of fighting hair loss with various products.

-He attended our face to face examination in Paris in less than a month, on the 5th of December.
+He attended our examination in less than a month, on the 5th of December.

 The doctor at the consultation found that his donor area would allow approx. 5000 hairs to be harvested.